-Qualification for section 8 is based mainly on your income, and the amount also varies based on whether you're an individual or have a family to support.
+Qualification for this housing voucher is based mainly on your income, and the amount also varies based on whether you're an individual or have a family to support.
 It also depends on the area you live in: as a rule of thumb, you can not earn more than 50 % of the median income of the area in which you live in order to qualify.

-In general, you must be a US citizen in order to qualify for section 8, though there are certain exceptions.
+In general, you must be a US citizen in order to qualify for Section 8, though there are certain exceptions.

 Section 8 For Landlords

 If you are considering becoming a Section 8 landlord, you probably have a lot of questions.
 First and foremost, you'll be wondering: "should I become a Section 8 landlord?"
-Well, there are benefits and drawbacks to accepting section 8 tenants.
+Well, there are benefits and drawbacks to accepting Section 8 tenants.
 We'll start with some of the benefits.

-Pros to Section 8 for Landlords
+Pros for Landlords

 Given that the whole point of public housing is for the government to guarantee accommodations to those who can't afford it, it might seem strange that they're only paying a portion of the rent, but that's the way it works, unless the tenant is making no income in which case they'll probably cover it completely.

-As you can see, saying “section 8 means guaranteed monthly rent" is a bit of a misnomer.
-As with any tenant, it's your duty to evaluate the section 8 tenant, looking at things like their credit history.
+As you can see, saying Section 8 means "guaranteed monthly rent" is a bit of a misnomer.
+As with any tenant, it's your duty to evaluate the Section 8 tenant, looking at things like their credit history.

 Since the government will be paying most of the rent, market-based rental increases are less traumatic for tenants.

-Cons to Section 8 for Landlords
+Cons for Section 8 Landlords

 Once a year, an inspector will visit the property to ensure it meets standards and habitability requirements.
 You may be required to make changes at your own expense, though there are preventative measures you can take to make sure this doesn't happen.

 Of course, although the government pays around 70% of the rent, the other 30% is not guaranteed.
-Obviously, it's a good idea to look into the history of the person who wishes to become a section 8 tenant - don't go in assuming that you will get all your rent!
+Obviously, it's a good idea to look into the history of the person who wishes to become a Section 8 tenant - don't go in assuming that you will get all your rent!

-We recommend really doing your research, taking your time and especially researching the experiences other landlords have had with section 8 tenants so you can learn more about the perks but also be on the lookout for any potential problems.
+We recommend really doing your research, taking your time and especially researching the experiences other landlords have had with Section 8 tenants so you can learn more about the perks but also be on the lookout for any potential problems.